2017 NAEd/SPENCER POSTDOCTORAL FELLOWS

 For nearly 40 years, mathematics education has engaged in various efforts to address equity for students who, for various reasons related to identity and demography, are unsuccessful in and disconnected from mathematics.
 Despite this prolonged attention to equity in scholarship, curriculum, policy, and teacher education, the gap between less privileged students and their more privileged counterparts has been consistent.
 Many scholars have raised the concern that equity efforts have not yielded the gains that the time, attention, and resources given them would dictate.
 However, there does not exist an empirical evaluation of equity discourse on a large scale.
 In this study, I will use discourse tracing—an approach to critical discourse analysis—as a four-phase methodological approach that allows for mapping the proliferation of equity discourses over time.
 Through this mapping, I will examine the successes and limitations of equity discourse and consider ways in which the field can move toward addressing and eliminating inequities.
 Data for this study include scholarly literature, policy and curriculum documents, and unstructured interviews with equity-oriented scholars in mathematics education.
 This tracing will provide a picture of equity in mathematics education over time that can function as a resource in future curriculum and policy discussions within and outside the mathematics education community.

-Claudia Cervantes-Soon, University of Texas
+Claudia Cervantes-Soon, Arizona State University

 Building Bridges of Black and Brown Solidarity through Dual Language Education